2008 in World Victory Road

-The year 2008 is the 1st year in the history of World Victory Road, a mixed martial arts promotion based in Japan.
+The year 2008 was the 1st year in the history of World Victory Road, a mixed martial arts promotion based in Japan.
 In 2008 World Victory Road held 6 events beginning with, World Victory Road Presents: Sengoku Vanguard.

 Events list

 World Victory Road Presents: Sengoku First Battle

 World Victory Road Presents: Sengoku First Battle was an event held on March 5, 2008 at the Yoyogi National Gymnasium in Tokyo, Japan.

 Results

 World Victory Road Presents: Sengoku 2

 World Victory Road Presents: Sengoku 2 was an event held on May 18, 2008 at the Ariake Coliseum in Tokyo, Japan.

 Results

 World Victory Road Presents: Sengoku 3

 World Victory Road Presents: Sengoku 3 was an event held on June 8, 2008 at the Saitama Super Arena in Saitama City, Japan.

 Results

 World Victory Road Presents: Sengoku 4

 World Victory Road Presents: Sengoku 4 was an event held on September 24, 2008 at the Saitama Super Arena in Saitama City, Japan.